Advertising6 min read· Updated 2 June 2026

 In practice, the two sets of regulations overlap massively for property.
 A misleading listing on Rightmove or Zoopla can fall under both.
 Trading Standards normally uses whichever gives them the stronger enforcement route.

-The BPRs also regulate comparative advertising — for example, one agent claiming they sell homes "30% faster than the competition" has to be able to prove it.
+The BPRs also regulate comparative advertising.
+For example, one agent claiming they sell homes "30% faster than the competition" has to be able to prove it.
 Without evidence, the claim is illegal.

 Why it exists